-The Baybrook Mall was constructed in the late 1970’s as a regional center, serving the needs of the fast-growing Clear Lake, Texas area.
+The Baybrook Mall was constructed in the late 1970s as a regional center, serving the needs of the fast-growing Clear Lake, Texas area.
 It quickly became one of Houston’s most dominant retail properties.
-This upgrade project focused on elevating the nearly 40-year old mall to another level by adding a 275,000+ sf lifestyle component.
-The open-air retail expansion complements yesterday’s anchors and shops with new outdoor entertainment, restaurants and boutiques.
+This upgrade project focused on elevating the nearly 40-year-old mall to another level by adding a 275,000+ SF lifestyle component.
+The open-air retail expansion complements anchors and shops with new outdoor entertainment, restaurants, and boutiques.
 A major portion of the expansion is organized around an open greenspace that offers a place to gather for community activities and hospitality options.

-Once night falls, a thoughtful, comprehensive lighting design helps make the new Baybrook expansion a destination for shopper and leisure-seeker alike.
+Once night falls, a thoughtful, comprehensive lighting design helps make the Baybrook expansion a destination for shoppers and leisure-seeker alike.